nikhil25803/gitMeBackend/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white) ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB) ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)

 ### About
-This repository is the backend of the project [GitMe](https://github.com/Kingshuk3006/Gitme), which is GitHub repository recommendation system based on the concept of content based filtering.
+This repository is the backend of the project [GitMe](https://github.com/Kingshuk3006/Gitme), which is a GitHub repository recommendation system based on the concept of content-based filtering.

-Collected *18,000+* repsoitories, filtered the repo which do have at least one open issue, and **Pandas** to create dataframe, sort it according to the language entered by the user and filter out them on different parameters like star count, issues open, pull requests and contributors.
+Collected *18,000+* repositories, filtered the repo which does have at least one open issue, and **Pandas** to create a data frame, sort it according to the language entered by the user and filter out them on different parameters like star count, issues open, pull requests and contributors.

-Deployed the script on **AWS Lambda**, add required python packages as a layer and triggered it using **API Gateway** by AWS.
+Deployed the script on **AWS Lambda**, add required python packages as a layer, and triggered it using **API Gateway** by AWS.

-Tested the deployed link usng Node and **ExpressJS**, passing different query parameters to get desired output.
+Tested the deployed link using Node and **ExpressJS**, passing different query parameters to get desired output.

 ---